davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 each sample onto these model geotherms.
 Geotherms corresponding to all reasonable surface heat flows suggest entrainment over a depth range of 5-10 km within the mantle lithosphere, with the hotter samples more deeply sourced.
-Geotherms corresponding surface heat flows of 65-120 mW/m^2 place the Crystal Knob sample set within the spinel stability field, and 70-110 mW/m^2 surface heat flows limit depths to the range of Ca-in-olivine model depths.
+Steady-state geotherms anchored to surface heat flows of 65-120 mW/m^2 place the Crystal Knob sample set within the spinel stability field, and 70-110 mW/m^2 surface heat flows limit depths to the range modeled by Ca-in-olivine barometry.
 Measured surface heat flows of 80-90 mW/m^2 for the central California coast [@Erkan2009] suggest depths of ~45-55 km for the Crystal Knob sample set.